 Banksy Locations (and a Tour) – Vol.2

-Buoyed by the curious runaway success of BLT, as it became known, Martin rounded up and whipped into shape the rest of Banksy’s UK graffiti from 2005 to 2010, as well as older survivors.
-The beautiful hardback book includes over 135 different locations of Banksy’s street graffiti, over 230 colour photographs, information, random facts & idle chit-chat on each location, a full walking tour of his remaining work in Bristol, and also snippets of art/graffiti by Eine, Faile, Inkie, Kato, Mode 2, BA / DBZ, & Rowdy.
+Buoyed by the curious runaway success of BLT, as it became known, Martin rounded up and whipped into shape the rest of Banksy’s UK art from 2005 to 2010, as well as older survivors.
+The beautiful hardback book includes over 135 different locations of Banksy’s art on the streets, over 230 colour photographs, information, random facts & idle chit-chat on each location, a full walking tour of his remaining work in Bristol, and also snippets of art by Eine, Faile, Inkie, Kato, Mode 2, BA / DBZ, & Rowdy.

 A variety of pages from ‘Banksy Locations (and a Tour) – Vol.2’

-Different versions of both volumes of BLT were released on an unsuspecting world by PM Press, a radical American publisher hand picked by Martin, and Volume 1 was even translated and published in South Korean.
-Martin can only understand about five words of it, so hopes the rest of it isn’t just reams of swearing.
+Different versions of both volumes of BLT were released on an unsuspecting world by PM Press, a radical American publisher hand picked by Martin, and Volume 1 was also translated and published in South Korea.
+Martin can only understand about five words of the latter, so hopes the rest of it isn’t just reams of swearing.

 As the Banksy ‘industry’ became increasingly opportunist and hopelessly bloated Martin suspected that he’d never want the shame of doing another book about Banksy.

-Wrong.
 First he did what he never expected to do, which was to actually think about Banksy’s work and attempt to categorise it.
-Bah humbug; it was so much nicer just chucking the info out there and letting people get on with it.
-The result was the PM Press only ‘This Is Not a Photo Opportunity’, which actually seemed to work for all involved, including the readers of course.
+Bah humbug; it was so much nicer just chucking the info out there and letting people get on with it!
+The result was the PM Press only book, ‘This Is Not a Photo Opportunity’, which actually seemed to work for all involved, including the readers of course.

 Banksy Colouring & Drawing Book